sara-nl/data-exchange/docs/CD.md

 * Every commit to `master` automatically goes to `staging` (a.k.a. `Test 2`).
 * It's possible to update `production` (a.k.a. `Demo`) by running a single script.

-⚠️ The version on `Demo` is usually a few development days behind `Test 2`.
+⚠️ The version on `Demo` is usually a few development days/weeks behind `Test 2`.

 ## Glossary